AndrewJByrne/andrewjbyrne.github.io/_posts/2014-3-3-Hello-World.md

 <img  src="/images/auth-dialog-disappears.gif" alt="Authentication dialog disappearing"/>
 </p>

 The preceding animation illustrates that I was close to seeing a dialog, but not close enough.
-When I tap the **login** button in my app an authentication dialog appears but then disappears abruptly before we see all the information and before having a chance to interact with it.
+When I tap the **login** button in my app an authentication dialog appears but then disappears abruptly before we see all the information and before having a chance to interact with it. :confused:

 [With auth setup on both the backend and client side, I took my app for a spin]